ciscoheat/haxedci/README.md

 Of course the answer is No, DCI isn't suitable for every problem.
 DCI is an approach to design that builds on a psychological model of the left-brain/right-brain dichotomy.
 It is just one model, though a very useful one when working close to users and their needs, especially where the discussions end up in a formalized use case.

 Some cases don’t lend themselves very well to use cases but are better modeled by state machines, formal logic and rules, or database tables and transaction semantics.
 Or just simple, atomic MVC.
-Chances are though, that if you're working with users, domain experts, stakeholders, etc, you'll notice them thinking in Roles, and if you let them do that instead of forcing a class-oriented mental model upon them, they will be happier, and DCI will be a great help!
+Chances are though, if you're working with users, domain experts, stakeholders, etc, you'll notice them thinking in Roles, and if you let them do that instead of forcing a class-oriented mental model upon them, they will be happier, and DCI will be a great help!

-# A larger example and demo
+# Larger examples and demos

-The [haxedci-example](https://github.com/ciscoheat/haxedci-example) repository has a larger example and demo that really showcases the power of DCI and MVC together.
+- The [haxedci-example](https://github.com/ciscoheat/haxedci-example) repository has a larger example and demo that really showcases the power of DCI and MVC together.
 Check it out!
+- [SnakeDCI](https://github.com/ciscoheat/SnakeDCI) is a recreation of the classic Snake game, to show you how DCI works in combination with a game framework.

 # Technical notes